Showing results for que

 [emphasis] (relentless repetition)

-Repeating a verb with que in between emphasizes that something keeps happening without stopping.
-The que is still just connecting things — here it connects an action back to itself to convey relentless repetition.
+Repeating a verb with 'que' in between emphasizes that something keeps happening without stopping.
+The 'que' connects the action back to itself to convey relentless repetition.

 Dale que dale con el mismo tema = He goes on and on about the same topic